mackiser/astro-theme-cactus/src/content/post/cybersploit-v1/index.md

 ### Running the Exploit

-To run the exploit we need to input `./a.out` and then press ENTER.
+To run the exploit we need to input `./a.out` and then press <kbd>ENTER</kbd>.
 Then we can run the `whoami` command to see if the exploit worked and granted us root access to the target machine.

 ```sh
 itsskv@cybersploit-CTF:~$ ./a.out